Carlos Santana Preview, Player Props: Brewers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.4 K/9, the fourth-best in the league.
+- The pitching staff for the Marlins has a collective 9.4 K/9, the second-best in the league.

-- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.22).
+- The Marlins' 4.27 team ERA ranks 16th across all MLB pitching staffs.

-- Luzardo aims for his 10th victory when he gets the start for the Marlins, his 29th of the season.
-He is 9-8 with a 3.77 ERA and 181 strikeouts in 155 1/3 innings pitched.
+- Chargois (2-0) gets the starting nod for the Marlins, his third of the season.

-- The lefty last pitched on Tuesday against the Los Angeles Dodgers, when he tossed six innings, allowing two earned runs while giving up four hits.
+- His last appearance came in relief on Thursday when the right-hander tossed a scoreless third of an inning against the Los Angeles Dodgers without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.